Michelle-Lohwt/asdf-install-wsl2/README.md

 # Go to root directory
 $ <user_name>: cd /
 ```
-4. Do this to get dependencies for wsl2 (else you might got error: BUILD FAILED (Ubuntu 20.04 using ruby-build 20210804)) <br>
+4. Do this to get dependencies for wsl2 (else you might got error when installing ruby: <br>
+`BUILD FAILED (Ubuntu 20.04 using ruby-build 20210804)`<br>
 For more information related to solving this problem: read [here](https://discuss.rubyonrails.org/t/installing-rails-on-ubuntu-20-04-showing-build-failed-error/75642/4)
 ```
 $ sudo apt-get update